 This research and report have been created to arm companies with additional information and understanding of how various risk metrics could impact financial results.
 A solid comprehension of one's own financial performance within capital modeling and scenario testing framework can be beneficial in preparing for and communicating with company stakeholders and regulators.
 Proper stewardship of an insurance company involves considering what the models are currently not yet representing or capturing in their risk world.
-An insurance company's board of directors, chief risk officer, A.M.
-Best and state regulators are all interested in hearing about how a company undertakes the question of planning for and anticipating the future.
+An insurance company's board of directors, chief risk officer, AM Best, and state regulators may be all interested in hearing about how a company undertakes the question of planning for and anticipating the future.

 The Scenario Testing Our Mutual Future report shows NAMIC members how the compass of each peer group reacts to realistic scenarios and how those changes compare to the compass of other peer groups.
-Guy Carpenter and NAMIC are pleased to offer insights on company results and those of selected peers.
+Guy Carpenter is pleased to offer insights on your own individual company and those of de-identified and aggregated peers.
 The modeled results are not the "answer" but rather a starting point to understand the sensitivity of capital and earnings under duress and the result of events on each organization relative to its peers.
-The authors encourage readers to review individual company results to understand the impact of stress events on each organization's compass and inform its view of capital.
+The authors encourage readers to review your standalone company results to understand the impact of stress events on each organization's compass and inform its view of capital.

-To request individual company results, please reach out to a Guy Carpenter representative.
+To request your company's individual results, please reach out to a Guy Carpenter representative.